agntcy/acp-spec/docs/README.md

 #### Agent Dependencies

-Agent Dependecies section lists all the other agents this agent depends on.
+Agent Dependencies section lists all the other agents this agent depends on.
 We refer to them as `sub-agents`.

 Sub-agents are represented as references to other manifests.
 This information is needed when the manifest is used for agent deployment to make sure that sub-agents are available or to deploy them if needed.